When U2 Kicked Things Off With the Debut EP ‘3’

 There was room to grow.
 Bono was still performing with an of-the-moment post-punk attitude.
 And their fidgety rhythm section, then more directly influenced by Echo and the Bunnymen, would continue to evolve from this nascent sound, as well.

 That was understandable.
 After all, they'd only actually been called U2 for a short time at this point, having shifted from a six- and five-man lineup that was first known as Feedback and then the Hype.
 The trimmed-down quartet, rounded out by bassist Adam Clayton and drummer Larry Mullen Jr., won a talent competition sponsored by Guinness in 1978, then aced an audition with CBS Ireland and, later, earned an opening spot on several tours.

 The EP was a culmination of that rise to regional notice, after paying their dues in teen bands dating back to 1976.
 And, in at least one instance, it has continued to play a role in their career, even as U2 became an international sensation.

 Still, things started awfully small.
 3 was produced as an Ireland-only release with an initial pressing of just 1,000 copies, then reissued six times as their fame grew.
 The track listing was actually determined by a listener poll on a local radio show, which found callers most interested in "Out of Control" as the lead-off song.

-Bono, however, was already wrestling with much bigger issues.
+Bono, however, was already dealing with much bigger issues.
 He wrote "Out of Control" during a period when he was still wrestling with his mother's death a few years earlier.
 "I said, 'Well here we are,'" Bono remembered in a talk with Musician.
 "I'm 18, and the two most important things in my life – being born and dying – are completely out of my hands.
 What's the point?
 At that point in my life, I had a lot of anger and discontent when I couldn't find answers.
 It was violent, but mentally violent."